Yoodahun/Yoodahun.github.io/_posts/Selenium/2020-05-02-Handling Checkbox and getting the size of them..md

 ---
 layout: post
-title: 07.
-Handling Checkbox and getting the size of them.
+title: "07.
+Handling Checkbox and getting the size of them."
 image:
 categories: Selenium
 tags: